 The wine develops aromas of ripe Bigarreau cherry, cranberry and freshly crushed strawberry.
 This beautiful wine also offers notes of sweet spices like chocolate and licorice, hint of black pepper and a touch of caramel.

 The palate is ripe, perfumed and delicate with a great concentration, a silky texture and a long and soft finish.

-I would suggest this excellent Chardonnay with our Halibut dish.
+I would suggest this unique wine with our delicious Duck course.